John Jay College of Criminal Justice: Academic overhaul and campus expansion

 On September 11, 2001, John Jay lost 67 alumni and students, many of them firefighters, in the World Trade Center attacks.
 The school resumed class on September 13, providing additional counseling for students, many of whom saw their studies and career aspirations in a new light.
 In September 2011, John Jay dedicated a memorial to the fallen members of its community who died on 9/11.
 The memorial, a large steel fragment from the World Trade Center ruins, was officially unveiled in September 2013.

 In 1998, the New York State Legislature had approved a five-year capital budget of $352 million for the college to improve its facilities.
 The college continued to expand its campus as enrollment grew.
-The "New Building," a 13-story tower connected to Haaren Hall's west side, opened in 2011, dramatically increasing the college's square footage and adding green space to the campus.
+The "New Building", a 13-story tower connected to Haaren Hall's west side, opened in 2011, dramatically increasing the college's square footage and adding green space to the campus.

 John Jay joined the Macaulay Honors College, an advising program for top students, in September 2012.
-In December 2012, the college received its largest-ever donation: $5 million from adjunct professor and alumnus Dr. Andrew Shiva.
+In December 2012, the college received its largest-ever donation: $5 million from adjunct professor and alumnus Andrew Shiva.

 President Lynch retired in 2004, having headed the longest senior-level administration in City University of New York history.
 He was succeeded by Jeremy Travis, who was previously a senior fellow at the Justice Policy Center and had directed the National Institute of Justice.
 Travis retired in 2017.
 Karol Mason, former Assistant Attorney General, assumed the office of college president in August 2017.